 The revenue bridge would have shown the problem months earlier.
 Here’s what was actually happening: New customer revenue stayed flat, expansion revenue dropped by half, and churn doubled.
 The aggregate number still showed growth, but the components revealed a business in trouble.

 This is why we build revenue bridges for every client, every month, without exception.
-The bridge forces you to understand growth composition instead of just celebrating that the number went up.
+The bridge forces you to understand growth composition and helps determine the specific factors contributing to changes in revenue, rather than just celebrating that the number went up.

 A revenue bridge has five components:

-Starting MRR: What you ended last period with
+Starting MRR (starting value): What you ended last period with

 Plus: New MRR from new customers acquired this period